tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **July 23rd**
+Afternoon: First day trying to use my new Ferris Sweep keyboard full time.
+It's hard.
+Just these few sentences have taken me a minute!
+One step at a time.
+Before stream I message Rapheal, the creator of the Rio Terminal.
+And I left a message on the #wayland IRC channel asking for advice about creating a Wayland-like protocol for the terminal.
+For today I'm just going to slowly try to work on rewriting Total Viewsheds in Rust.
+Evening: Managed to get by with my keyboard, even though it's still really frustrating.
+Added the CPP tests the Rust file I ported yesterday, but there's one test (of 6) that doesn't pass and I spent a few hours pouring over each line to try to find a typo or something, but nothing.
+Them I started looking to see if I could just rewrite the code myself in more readable way.
+But I'm not sure I understand exactly what the code does.
+But if I can make the tests pass then that's all  that counts right?

 📅 **July 22nd**
 Afternoon: Late start, was playing with my Ferris Sweep.
 Not using it on stream yet cos I'm sooo slow with it still.
 So animated cursors have had a good reception, no major issues.
 So I'll make a start on that Webdriver protocol proposal for Browsh.
 Evening: Posted that issue, new_duck replied straight away with a link showing how CDP is doing something similar but not exactly the same.
 Then started proting Total Viewsheds to Rust, and wow, I actually get one of the files to port and output data matching the tests.
 Dear Tom From 8 Years Ago, thank you my friend, for writing those tests and all that detailed documentation, it really gave me confidence in the ported code and motivation to carry on.
 I think this is going to be successful and worthwhile.